jlopezper/openlpgc/README.md

 #> 12 Ayuntamien… Sección de … 83a3320c-… centros-es… Nivel, nombr… 2014-08-05
 ```

-Then we can pass an ID into `lpgc_load` as explained above.
+Then we can pass an ID into `lpgc_load` as explained before